 Teaching toddlers healthy eating habits isn't always easy.
 They are still so tiny… how will they understand?
-On this page, a mother explains how she gets her 14 month old to eat healthy food:
+On this page, a mother explains how she gets her 14 month old daughter to eat healthy food.
+But before that, I added a video I found on youtube.
+I thought you might like it too:

 As parents, I think we're so focused on "knowing what's best" for our kids, we often forget to see things from their point of view, especially when it comes to food and teaching toddlers healthy eating habits.